DezJDev/Uno/README.md

 That's all for MainJoueur.py
 Now we're going to see how a bot play.

 With **Affichage.py** we show at bot turns:
+- bot's name.
 - bot's deck (card face hidden).
 - bot's card played.
 An exemple of a display of a player's turn:

 ![BotExemple1](https://github.com/DezJDev/Uno/assets/144434644/750ae950-d2b7-40fa-8208-c1a4782e6854)

+In this exemple, we have 3 bots.
+Each turn, we see which card a bot played and how many cards still a bot have yet.
+Each bot would play his card which have the most score and corresponding with the current card.
+If any card doesn't correspond with the current card, the bot draws.

+That's all for MainBots.py
+Now we're going to see how does the sense system work in the game.

+### Fonctions.py